J4ck3LSyN-Gen2/MikroTik-MeltDown-The-Sad-Reality-of-IoT-and-Public-WiFi/readme.md

 This writeup details a "Boot-to-Root" engagement targeting a Public WiFi network powered by legacy MikroTik infrastructure.
 Our concept focuses on identifying and exploiting outdated services that have been left accessible on the LAN.
 We explore attack vectors ranging from unauthenticated administrative access via the legacy `webconf` binary to full system compromise, persistence, and lateral movement.

 The existence of such vulnerable edge devices poses significant risks, potentially escalating to national security concerns when these networks bridge into critical infrastructure or handle sensitive data.
-Modern attackers frequently target these "low-hanging fruit"—outdated IoT systems and routers—to establish beachheads within otherwise secure perimeters.
+Modern attackers frequently target these "low-hanging fruit"-outdated IoT systems and routers-to establish beachheads within otherwise secure perimeters.
 This report serves as a case study on the dangers of technical debt and the critical need for lifecycle management in network hardware.

 ## 3. Scope
 Any and all LAN/VLAN services diconnected from the centralized business/hosting platform.